Ritual Aesthetic: History

-Ritual Aesthetic began in 2013 as the solo project of Sean Ragan who was then drumming for Metropolis Records industrial horror outfit Dawn Of Ashes.
-The band's original style consisted of genre-blending compositions similar to that of artists like Skinny Puppy.
+Ritual Aesthetic began in 2013 as the solo project of Sean Ragan who was then drumming for Metropolis Records industrial metal band Dawn Of Ashes.
+Ritual Aesthetic's original style consisted of genre-blending compositions similar to that of artists like Skinny Puppy.
 The resulting sound was a unique blend of melodic dance rhythms, harsh metal guitar, aggressive EBM styled vocals and dark experimental noise atmospheres.